PiersilvioMancuso/ing-sw-2020-Mancuso-Marta-Motta/README.md

 - Persistence

 Jar Execution:
-- Client: It's suggested to use a Terminal that supports UTF-8 and ANSI Escape Codes<br>
+Run the following command into a Terminal (It's suggested to use a Terminal that supports ANSI Code Escapes and UTF-8): java -jar Santorini.jar
-          Run the following command into the terminal: java -jar Client_Cli.jar

-- Server: Run the following command into the terminal: java -jar Server.jar
+After that, to run the Client write 0 or Client, otherwise write 1 or Server to run the Server.